lzhoucs/lzhoucs.github.io/_posts/2018-05-20-how-to-use-jenv-brew-to-manage-multiple-java-versions.md

 - download java distribution from Oracle
 - download java distribution from java.com

-And once the java version becomes outdated, there's different ways to upgrade too, which we will disucss below.
+And once the java version becomes outdated, there's different ways to upgrade too, which we will discuss below.

 ## Upgrade from `brew cask`